 City of Los Angeles Fee Hike

 Presently, the total sum of these fees have a 61percent cost recovery rate.
-Two plans are currently proposed, one by the CAO at a 100 percent cost recovery and another by the Department of City Planning at 82 percent.
+Two plans were proposed, one by the CAO at a 100 percent cost recovery and another by the Department of City Planning at 82 percent.
 Both proposals represent a fee increase, at a minimum 20 percent higher than current levels.

 Additionally, appeal fees would increase 16 percent, impacting the ability of those with limited means and underrepresented communities to appeal harmful projects.